Oxford University Student Union

-The Oxford University Students' Union is the official students' union of the University of Oxford.
+The Oxford University Student Union is the official students' union of the University of Oxford.
 It is better known in Oxford under the branding Oxford SU or by its previous name of OUSU.
 It exists to represent Oxford University students in the university's decision-making, to act as the voice for students in the national higher education policy debate, and to provide direct services to the student body.

 Early history

 In 1961, the University of Oxford Proctors banned the student magazine Isis from publishing reviews of lectures.
 Students resisted, and legally incorporated the Oxford University Student Representative Council (OUSRC) for the first time.
 They then agitated for formal university recognition of the OUSRC, and petitioned the United Kingdom's Privy Council, asking the government to amend the Universities of Oxford and Cambridge Act 1859.
 Rather than risk having its hand forced by legislation, the university relented, and formally recognised the OUSRC in 1970.

 The OUSRC adopted its contemporary constitution in 1974, changing its name to the Oxford University Student Union, or OUSU.
 OUSU rebranded itself as Oxford SU in 2017 to improve its image among students at Oxford.